-Child Care Licensing issues permits and monitors center-based and home-based operations caring for children 13 or younger for less than 24 hours a day while parents or guardians are at work or school.
+The Child Day Care program issues permits and monitors center-based and in-home operations caring for children 13 years of age or younger for less than 24 hours a day while parents or guardians are at work or school.

-Child Care Licensing issues permits and monitors operations and child-placing agencies providing around-the-clock care for children 17 or younger whose parents or guardians are temporarily or permanently unable to care for them.
-Residential child care includes agencies providing adoption services.
+The 24-hour Residential Child Care program issues permits and monitors operations and child-placing agencies providing around-the-clock care for children 17 years of age or younger whose parents or guardians are temporarily or permanently unable to care for them.

-Child Care Licensing inspects licensed and registered operations to evaluate the minimum standards, rule and law.
-When CCL observes a violation, it issues a deficiency, notifies the operation in writing and posts the deficiency on the operation’s public online record.
+Child Care Regulation inspects licensed and registered operations to evaluate the minimum standards, rule and law.
+When CCR observes a violation, it issues a deficiency, notifies the operation in writing and posts the deficiency on the operation’s public online record.

 Technical Assistance and Training